Swamy-s-Tech-Skills-Academy-2026/az900-fundamentals-in-practice/CONTRIBUTING.md

-# Contributing to GitHub Foundations Learning Journey
+# Contributing to AZ-900: Azure Fundamentals Learning Journey

-This is a **personal learning repository** documenting Swamy's journey toward the GitHub Foundations Certification.
+This is a **personal learning repository** documenting Swamy's journey toward the AZ-900: Azure Fundamentals Certification.

 ## Purpose

 This repository is primarily for personal learning and documentation.
 If you're following a similar learning path, feel free to use this as a reference, but please note:

-- This is **not an official GitHub repository**
+- This is **not an official Microsoft repository**
 - Content is based on personal study and practice
 - The structure and content reflect one individual's learning approach

 ## Learning Structure

-This repository follows the GitHub Foundations Certification exam domains:
+This repository follows the AZ-900: Azure Fundamentals Certification exam domains:

-- **GitHub Basics** - Core concepts and terminology
+- **Cloud Concepts** - Core cloud computing concepts and models
-- **Working with Repositories** - Branching, commits, merges
-- **Collaboration** - Pull requests, reviews, issues
-- **GitHub Tools** - Actions, Pages, Marketplace
-- **Security & Best Practices** - Permissions, secrets, protection
-- **Open Source & Community** - Licenses, OSS workflows
+- **Azure Architecture and Services** - Azure services, compute, networking, storage
+- **Azure Management and Governance** - Identity, access, cost management, governance
+- **Azure Security, Privacy, Compliance, and Trust** - Security tools, compliance, trust

 ## Repository Structure